mrkwjc/fempy-docs/docs/getting_started.md

 pip install -U fempy
 ```

-This will install latest fempy release and all the requirements, which are currently: [numpy](https://numpy.org), [scipy](https://scipy.org), [gmsh](https://gmsh.info) and [networkx](https://networkx.org).
+This will install the latest fempy release and all its requirements, which are currently: [numpy](https://numpy.org), [scipy](https://scipy.org), [gmsh](https://gmsh.info) and [networkx](https://networkx.org).
 Pip can be used also to install the development version of fempy.
 If you have git installed this can be done with:

 ```
 pip install -U git+https://github.com/mrkwjc/fempy